fibai/OANDA-API-WRAPPER/HISTORICAL PRICES/README.md

 The Data Collector class is an automated multi-threaded class designed to donwload stock prices at defined time intervals.

-Here we set it to:
+Here we set time interval to:
 timer = [1800, 86400]

 The first(timer[0]) updates every 30mins (30*60) for timeframes